Self-Guided Tours & Trips in Camino De Santiago

 - Portuguese Way of St. James central from Porto 14 Days

-- Way of St. James from Santiago to Fisterra (6 days)
+- English Way of St. James from Coruña to Santiago (6 days)

-- French Way of Saint James from Sarria to Santiago de Compostela with Melide (8 days)
+- French Way of Saint James from Sarria to Finisterre (12 days)

 The Camino Frances opens from Sarria to Santiago with detailed route notes.
 Historic churches and ancient bridges mark your path to carefully selected properties, including O Muino de Pena water mill.
 Half-board meals and luggage transfers included.